Baliram Sukur Jadhav: 2014 Lok Sabha Elections

 In the 2014 Lok Sabha elections, he lost his seat to Bharatiya Janata Party's Chintaman Vanaga by a margin of 239,520 votes.

-2018 Palghar Constituency Bye-Elections
+2018 Palghar Constituency By-Elections

-He came a distant third in the 2018 Palghar bye-elections necessitated due to the demise of incumbent MP, Chintaman Vanaga.
+He came a distant third in the 2018 Palghar by-elections necessitated due to the demise of incumbent MP, Chintaman Vanaga.
 The seat was won by Bharatiya Janata Party's Rajendra Gavit with Shiv Sena's Shrinivas Vanga coming second.

 2019 Lok Sabha Elections

 He once again lost to Rajendra Gavit who was contesting on a Shiv Sena ticket in the 2019 Indian general elections for the same seat by a margin of 88,883 votes.